curateteaching/digitalpedagogy/keywords/Race.md

 * Copy of Artifact: forthcoming
 * Creator: Deray McKesson, Netta, Samuel Sinyangwe, all of WeTheProtestors.org

 This site offers easy to read and to use visualizations of crowdsourced data on people who have been shot and/or killed by police.
 The collaborators draw their data from databases such as [FatalEncounters.org](http://www.fatalencounters.org/), the U.S. Police Shootings Database and [KilledByPolice.net](http://killedbypolice.net/), along with original research from the team.
 The visuals clearly show that the number of black and Hispanic people killed by the police since May 2013 is inordinately high as compared with other races and ethnicities.
 This artifact engages students with communities, represents activist technology, and encourages students to participate in a larger network of knowledge construction. *Mapping Police Violence’s*  easy to use tables and data could provide an interesting classroom project investigating police shootings in a certain region, as well as course projects involving race and state violence.
-It can be easily used in conjunction with the analysis of the police [Stop and Frisk public database analysis assignment](https://docs.google.com/document/d/1hAes7gK2s5w_pmyg6cnv1R0Jm350ZxA9Ddt97JTKoss/edit#heading=h.tnglmrae3sjl) developed by  Faith Adichie, Anne Cong-Huyen, Elizabeth Constable, John Locke, Andrew Lucchesi and Heidi Knoblauch in [Digital Pedagogy Lab 2015](http://digitalpedagogylab.com), which trains students on how to do close readings of datasets and to visualize this data using different tools.
+It can be easily used in conjunction with the analysis of the police [Stop and Frisk public database analysis assignment](https://docs.google.com/document/d/1hAes7gK2s5w_pmyg6cnv1R0Jm350ZxA9Ddt97JTKoss/edit#heading=h.tnglmrae3sjl) developed by  Faith Adichie, Anne Cong-Huyen, Elizabeth Constable, John Locke, Andrew Lucchesi, Heidi Knoblauch, and Andrea Rehn in [Digital Pedagogy Lab 2015](http://digitalpedagogylab.com), which trains students on how to do close readings of datasets and to visualize this data using different tools.
 Integrating the Mapping Police Violence project along with the Stop and Frisk public database analysis assignment exemplifies how the classroom as a community constructs and deconstructs the social, material and political relationships within the classroom and outside of it.

 ### Mukurtu
 * Artifact Type: Content Management System for indigenous communities to preserve and share cultural heritage digitally